top of page

 Artist Bio

-Ka'ila Farrell-Smith (b.
-1982) is a contemporary Klamath Modoc visual artist, writer and activist based in Modoc Point, Oregon.
-The conceptual framework of her practice focuses on channeling research through a creative flow of experimentation and artistic playfulness rooted in Indigenous aesthetics and abstract formalism.
-Utilizing painting with wild harvested pigments and stenciling found metal detritus, her work explores space in-between indigenous and western paradigms.
+Ka'ila Farrell-Smith is a contemporary Klamath Modoc visual artist, writer and activist based in Modoc Point, Oregon.
+The conceptual framework of her studio practice focuses on channeling research through a creative flow of experimentation and artistic playfulness.
+Utilizing painting, drawing with wild harvested pigments, and stenciling found metal detritus, her work explores space in-between the indigenous and western paradigms.

-Ka'ila Farrell-Smith received a BFA in Painting from Pacific Northwest College of Art and an MFA in Contemporary Art Practices Studio from Portland State University.
-Farrell-Smith is a 2021 Hallie Ford Fellow and a 2019-2020 Fields Artist Fellow with Oregon Humanities.
+Ka’ila is a 2021 Hallie Ford Fellow and an inaugural 2019-2020 Fields Artist Fellow with Oregon Humanities.
+She received a BFA in Painting from Pacific Northwest College of Art and an MFA in Contemporary Art Practices Studio from Portland State University.
+She is represented by Russo Lee Gallery in Portland, Oregon.

 CONTACT